 school – Capitalize when part of a proper name.
 Use college, not school when referring to SCC.

 Scooter McCougar – SCC mascot.
 Scooter may be used on second reference.

-semester – Capitalize if used in this manner: Spring Semester 2012, but not spring semester or last semester.
+semester – Capitalize if used in this manner: Spring Semester 2012, but not spring semester, spring 2012 or last semester.

 sentence spacing – Use only one space between sentences.